Size ranking: 15th

 Sagittarius contains dense Milky Way star fields that lie towards the centre of our Galaxy.
-The exact centre of the Galaxy is believed to be marked by a radio-emitting source that astronomers call Sagittarius A, near the border with Ophiuchus.
-The archer’s arrow coincidentally points towards it.
+The exact centre of the Galaxy is believed to be marked by a radio-emitting source that astronomers call Sagittarius A, near the border with Ophiuchus, close to the point of the archer’s arrow.
 There are many notable objects in Sagittarius, including the Lagoon Nebula and the Trifid Nebula, two clouds of gas lit up by stars inside them.

 Sagittarius contained two ancient Chinese constellations after which the seventh and eighth lunar mansions were named: Ji and Dou.
 Ji (‘winnowing basket’) consisted of four stars – Gamma, Delta, Epsilon, and Eta Sagittarii – and represented a basket used for separating rice grains from chaff by shaking it in the air.
 The chaff, blown away by the breeze, is represented by a single star nearby called Kang, although opinions differ as to whether Kang lay in Sagittarius, Scorpius, or even Ophiuchus.
 A related constellation was Chu, the pestle, to the south of Ji in Ara, for pounding the rice to remove the husks.